prakhar1989/csds-material/README.md

 2. Find the total bandwidth that was sent by the Nasa webserver in the month of July 1995.
 (25)

+ To calculate total bandwidth add all the response bytes sent by NASA webserver.
+NASA webservers have domain name ending with  nasa.gov.
+Write a MapReduce job that will calculate total bandwidth and print it on STDOUT.

 ##Submission Instructions:

 - Create a folder with the source code for both parts and the outputs (screenshots or text file).